Quick guide to using ARCH

 1. Collection - Provide a high level overview of web archive collections.
 These files enable exploration of domain-related information and patterns.
 They may be especially useful in conjunction with other ARCH datasets.

-3. Text - Find, extract, and analyze the text contents of HTML pages and other documents.
+3. Text - Find, extract, and analyze the text contents of documents, including web pages, characters recognized in images, and speech transcribed from audio/video.
 These files can be used alongside a number of different text analysis methods and techniques including sentiment analysis, named entity recognition, collocation, n-grams, topic modeling, geoparsing, and more.

-4. File formats - Find, describe, and use the files contained in a web archive.
+4. File formats - Find, describe, and use the files contained in a web archive collection.
 These datasets may be used to extract information about audio, image, PDF, presentation, spreadsheet, video, or word processing files.

 You may toggle the Sample option to include only the first 100 records from the collection in your dataset.